WDNokl/ISFNMDA/README.md

 * scikit-learn==1.3.0

 # Running the Code
+* cd Code
-* Execute python ./Code/main.py to run the code.
+* Execute python main.py to run the code.